Lord Drinian: The Silver Chair

-In The Silver Chair, Lord Drinian has remained a good friend and trusted advisor of King Caspian X. Though Caspian is depicted as being significantly older in this work than in the previous one, Drinian is not described in the same manner and appears to be very active for his age - Caspian is now 66 and in a state of health which suggests he is nearing the end of his life, yet Drinian is still riding a horse despite clearly being at least in his seventies.
+In The Silver Chair, Lord Drinian has remained a good friend and trusted advisor of King Caspian X. Though Caspian is depicted as being significantly older in this work than in the previous one, Drinian is very active for his age - Caspian is now 66 and in a state of health which suggests he is nearing the end of his life, yet Drinian is still riding a horse despite clearly being at least in his seventies.
 Drinian also became a close friend of Caspian's son Rilian.

 After Caspian's wife is fatally bitten by a serpent, Rilian keeps returning to the woods where his mother was killed, clearly intent on tracking down and killing the serpent which killed his mother, but he never manages to find any trace of it.
 Drinian then approaches Rilian, however, and urges him not to continue trying to track down the serpent, only for Rilian to explain that he is not revisiting the scene of his mother's death for this reason.
 When Rilian leads Drinian to the very place where his mother died, Drinian discovers why Rilian is returning there.
 They spot a beautiful woman, who is clearly the reason for Rilian's decision to keep returning to this location.
 Although Drinian questions the attraction that Rilian has for this woman, he also refuses to question Rilian's motives any further and does not object to Rilian returning there in the future.
 Rilian then returns to the location but he never returns.
 Drinian helps in the search for Rilian but nobody ever finds a trace of him, leaving Caspian to fear that he will never see his son again.
 When Drinian presents his knowledge of the events leading to Rilian's disappearance to Caspian, he begs Caspian to condemn him as a traitor, for he has allowed the son of his good friend to disappear.
 Though Drinian implores Caspian for death as punishment for his treachery, Caspian is unable to kill him, not wanting to lose his friend as he has already lost his queen and his son, and the two mourn the loss of Rilian as friends.
 For the next 10 years, Rilian's disappearance remains an unsolved mystery, with nobody in Narnia knowing where he went to or whether he is still alive.